byarthurln/Y_Combinator_Startups_Analysis/README.md

 ### *️⃣ Why This Project?

-As an aspiring entrepreneur, I have followed all the YouTube videos of Y Combinator and have been closely tracking the startups that are incubated there.
-My dream is to one day join this prestigious incubator.
 This project is driven by my curiosity and the questions I have about the startups in Y Combinator.
 I wanted to understand the factors that contribute to the success of these startups and gain insights that could help me in my own entrepreneurial journey.
 By analyzing this data, I aim to answer questions that I believe are crucial for anyone interested in the startup ecosystem.

 ### *️⃣ Questions to Answer